Seven Campaigns to Re-establish Haitian Democracy

 as a pioneer in the human rights struggle.

-Protect Haiti's cultural and revolutionary legacy, the Kreyol
+Protect Haiti's cultural and revolutionary legacy, the Kreyòl

-language, and Kreyol literacy efforts.
-Defend Haiti's territorial
+language, and Kreyòl literacy efforts.
+Defend Haiti's

-expose and counter the French/U.S. and other occupational
+and expose and counter the French/U.S. and other occupational

 troops, their Haitian mercenaries and their "civilian and